LSSI-ETH/plmfit/README.md

 VIRTUAL_ENV='/absolute/path/to/venv'
 ```

+Data needs to follow a specific structure to be readble by PLMFit.
+All data should be place in the `./data folder` in a `{data_type}` named subfolder.
+The dataset has to be a csv file named `{data_type}_data_full.csv` inside the subfolder and the columns should be in a specific format.
+The mandatory fields are `aa_seq` for the amino-acid sequence, `len` for the length of the sequence, `score`/`binary_score`/`label` depending on the task (regression/binary classification/multi-class classification).
 For detailed data structure and setup, refer to the [data management guide](./data/README.md).

 ## Supported PLMs
 | Arguments | Model Name | Parameters | No. of Layers | Embedding dim. | Source |